Upcoming Course

 Presenter

-Stacey Dobrinsky, Ph.D., Director of Training
+Stacey Dobrinsky, PhD, Director of Training

 In this training series, clinicians will learn about OCD and will be given practical information for implementing Exposure Response Prevention (ERP), the gold standard treatment for OCD.